benitoss/Mega65_Altera/README.md

 This core is an Altera FPGA version based on [Mega65 core](https://github.com/MEGA65/mega65-core) from Xilinx FPGA Artix7 200

 Thanks to [Yo_me](https://github.com/naeloob) for solving the graphic glitches, the support of [Paul Gardner-Stephen](HTTP://mega65.org) and [RetroWiki DevTeam](https://www.retrowiki.es/).
+Thanks to [Manuel Teira](https://github.com/teiram) for helping me with the SDRAM controller for the SDRAM Winbond W9825G6KH used in the EP4GX150 QMTECH board.

 Version for:
    - Poseidon board + EP4CGX150 QMTECH